ogonna-anaekwe/text_classifier/README.md

 ```
 docker info --format "{{.OperatingSystem}}"
 ```
- If you get errors, it means you don't have Docker on your local machine.
+ If you get errors, it means you don't have Docker on your Mac.
 Follow the instructions [here](https://docs.docker.com/docker-for-mac/install/) to install Docker.

 3. Activate a virtual environment to isolate dependencies and install dependencies:
 ```